-The difference this time is that businesses have time to prepare.
-Here are some essential steps to take to ensure your call center is ready for anything the holiday shopping season has in store!With change and uncertainty looming thanks to the #COVID19 pandemic, you can count on one thing for sure — that your customers will be leaning heavily on your customer support team. #CustomerService #CX #Holiday2020 Click To Tweet
+One key difference is that businesses have time to prepare for these seasonal shocks.
+Here are some essential steps to take to ensure your call center is ready for anything the seasonal rush or busy holiday shopping season has in store!With change and uncertainty looming thanks to the #COVID19 pandemic, you can count on one thing for sure — that your customers will be leaning heavily on your customer support team. #CustomerService #CX #Holiday2020 Click To Tweet

 1. Know this year’s upcoming trends

 The landscape has changed over the past year, and with it, your customer expectations and behaviors.
 Before you touch a thing in preparation for the shopping season, you need to know what to expect and how to address any looming concerns.

 Do some research on industry trends so you can adapt your processes appropriately.
 We’ve put together a full article on this year’s retail holiday trends here!

 This step goes hand-in-hand with the industry trends research you’ll need to do.
 Dive into your call center’s historical data, metrics, survey data, and agent feedback to get a sense of trends in call volume during past holiday periods.

 By combining the insights from upcoming trends with your customer base’s past activities, you’ll be able to make data-driven decisions when prepping your call center for the shopping season.

 It’s easy to get caught up in numbers and statistics, but it’s important to remember the customer experience!
 After all, there’s little use in having a smooth operation if your customers are left unsatisfied.

 Take some time to go through your IVR, website, and other customer-focused communications.
 Think from the perspective of the customer — is the navigation menu easy to understand?
 Are common questions easy to search up online?
 Remember, the goal is to make the process as quick, easy, and stress-free as possible.